-During the legislative session, the Maryland Governor’s Office of the Deaf and Hard of Hearing is responsible for monitoring various bills that enter the state legislature and may potentially impact the needs of Deaf and hard of hearing Marylanders.
-The office also ensures that the community remains informed of updates on hearings and votes on bills already introduced.
+During the legislative session, the Maryland Governor’s Office of the Deaf and Hard of Hearing is responsible for monitoring various bills that are introduced in the state legislature and may be of interest to Deaf and hard of hearing Marylanders.
+The office also ensures that the community remains informed of updates on hearings and votes on pending legislation.

 How Our Laws Are Made

 To understand more about the legislative process and how a bill becomes a law, please review How a Bill Becomes Law.

 Citizens may testify on issues of concern to them.
 To submit a written or oral testimony, please attend the bill’s scheduled hearing; in particular, you will need to arrive early to sign the witness sheet before the hearing begins (typically at least an hour in advance) and provide copies of your testimony.

 Each committee has its own rules on how to offer testimony.
 Should the rules/guidelines change, please contact that specific committee.

 - Senate Budget & Taxation: How to Testify